 When speed is your primary goal, all these actions will lead into the underwater fly-kick.

-Note: When you need to enter unknown waters, use the safe entry techniques described in Part Two of this manual.
+Note: When you need to enter unknown waters, use the safe entry techniques.
 Opting for a safer entry technique may slow you down, but you won’t be very fast at swimming if you get injured.
 Safety first, always.

 Pool Wall Push off and Streamlined Position

 For the greatest speed when pushing-off the edge, drop below the water 1 to 3 feet.
 When doing a flip turn this will be automatic.
 Information on how to do swimming flip turns are at the end of this article.

 The best position for your legs/feet is shoulder width apart and with a bend in your knees.
 Push hard off the edge with strong legs and a tight core.